-The Assigned to current user entry of the MainBoss control panel displays information on requests, work orders and purchase orders assigned to you.
-For requests, the window displays the number of new requests and the number of inprogress requests assigned to you.
-For work orders, the window displays the number of draft work orders and open work orders assigned to you.
-For purchase orders, the window displays the number of draft purchase orders and issued purchase orders assigned to you.
+The My Assignment Overview entry of the MainBoss control panel displays information on requests, work orders and purchase orders assigned to you.

+- □ For requests, the window displays the number of new requests and the number of inprogress requests assigned to you. - □ For work orders, the window displays the number of draft work orders and open work orders assigned to you. - □ For purchase orders, the window displays the number of draft purchase orders and issued purchase orders assigned to you.

-The Refresh button in this window updates the numbers to reflect any recent changes made by other people.
+The \bigcirc button in this window updates the numbers to reflect any recent changes made by other people.